September 17, 2020 The Vein Institute

 • Managing stress levels and avoiding stress-inducing situations

-• Keeping a low blood pressure
+• Keeping your blood pressure low

 Can surgery heal vein blockages?